Derek Wong

-Derek Wong (born Wong Zi Liang, traditional Chinese: 黃梓良, 13 January 1989) is a retired Singaporean badminton player.
+Derek Wong Zi Liang (Chinese: 黃梓良, 13 January 1989) is a retired Singaporean badminton player.
 Wong is a two-time Olympian, who took part at the 2012 and 2016 Summer Olympics, where he was flag bearer in the latter's Parade of Nations.

 Early life

 Wong was born on 13 January 1989, in Singapore, to parents Wong Shoon Keat and Irene Lee.
 He grew up in a badminton-loving family with three other brothers (Shawn, Jamie and Jason).
 Both his parents are former national champions and they own a badminton shop at the old Singapore Badminton Hall.
 Wong started playing badminton, at age 5 when his father took him to the hall to play badminton for the first time.
 Since then, he would do his school homework at the shop before playing badminton with some friendly uncles in the hall till his parents closed the shop for the day.

 Wong turned professional in 2008 after consulting with his parents and peers, right after his O-levels.